danosborne/api-post/starling-st.md

     get
 ```

+The caret symbol `^` is Smalltalk's funky way of returning.
+Without an explicit return, `self` is always returned.
+Cascading is therefore very natural in Smalltalk.

-Let’s try it on a workspace, printing results on the `Transcript` (Smalltalk's console).
+Let’s try that snippet on a workspace, printing results on the `Transcript` (Smalltalk's console).
 Normally I'd favour writing unit tests over inspecting output, but the goal here is exploring, not being dogmatic about software development best practices.

 ```smalltalk
 |client response|